andywag/NeuralHDL/docs/architecture/update.md

 | Data          | D0      |   D1   |   DK   | D0      | DK      |
 | Bias          | B0      |   B1   |   BK   | B0      | BK      |

-For this case, the error is kept constant while the data is changing at the input.